mangerij/ferret/doc/content/tutorials/FE_phase_field_multi_domain_coupled.md

          link=False
          language=python

 where $x$ and $y$ are the lateral directions of the FE film.
-We utilize the `GlobalStrain` system implemented in MOOSE to ensure periodicity of the strain tensor components along the long direction of the box ($i = x, j = x$).
+We utilize the `GlobalStrain` system implemented in MOOSE to ensure periodicity of the strain tensor components along the periodic boundaries.
 This introduces a `ScalarKernel`,

 \begin{equation}
   \begin{aligned}